Summerfield firefighter Matthew Hall laid to rest, hundreds of law enforcement attend

 MAYODAN — Fleets of fire trucks, rescue vehicles, and cruisers from at least four area sheriff's departments crowded NC Hwy.
 135 here Thursday afternoon, making their way to the funeral for fallen Summerfield firefighter Matthew Scott Hall, 31.

-Around 1,000 guests packed the Dalton H. McMichael High School Auditorium here for Hall's 2 p.m. service where Madison Mayor Bishop William Phillips, a former Madison Police Department chaplain and friend of Hall, offered the eulogy.
+Around 1,000 guests packed the Dalton H. McMichael High School Auditorium here for Hall's 2 p.m. service where the mayor of Madison, Bishop William Phillips, a former Madison Police Department chaplain and friend of Hall, offered the eulogy.

 People are also reading…